AngelDoychev/AngelDex-Web-Project/README.md

 <!-- Entities -->
 ## Entities

+The entities were instantiated using jakarta.persistance JPQL with the @Entity annotation.

 - BaseEntity (used to hold the id of all other entities)
 - Article
 - Currency